-Flu jab may halve heart attack risk in middle aged with narrowed arteriesAugust 21st, 2013 in Cardiology /
+Flu jab may halve heart attack risk in middle aged with narrowed arteriesAugust 21, 2013 in Medicine & Health / Cardiology

 The flu jab seems to almost halve the risk of heart attacks in middle aged people with narrowed arteries, finds research published in the journal Heart.

 Those aged 50 to 64 are not currently routinely included in national flu vaccination programmes in either the UK or Australia.
 But the findings prompt the Australian authors to suggest that further exploration of extending the schedule may be warranted.

 The researchers wanted to find out if flu is an unrecognised, but clinically important, contributing factor to increased heart attack risk.
 Published evidence suggests that flu boosts the risk of death from all causes as well as the risk of admission to hospital for cardiovascular and respiratory problems.